Pheonix14/Phoenix-XShare/readme.md

 - Encryption toggle on/off option: Users can choose whether to encrypt their files before uploading them, for extra security and privacy.

-- CDN for sharing file on WhatsApp and Discord: Users can share their files on popular messaging platforms, using a Content Delivery Network (CDN) that ensures fast and reliable delivery.

 - No external database and SFTP server needed: Phoenix XShare uses a local file system to store and manage files, eliminating the need for external dependencies and simplifying the setup process.

 - Easy to use: Phoenix XShare has a user-friendly interface that makes uploading and sharing files a breeze.